 He adds that the rise of Crown Prince Mohammed bin Salman as the kingdom’s de facto leader has accelerated the deterioration of relations between the two countries, and for many Americans, including Biden himself, alike, the brutal murder of Saudi dissident and Washington Post columnist Jamal Khashoggi, “approved by my crown prince.
 The same covenant,” according to the US intelligence report – the straw that broke the camel’s back.

-Talking about the possibility of Biden’s visit to Saudi Arabia, which he had promised in his election campaign, to make the kingdom a “pariah state”, “infuriated his supporters and critics alike,” according to the analysis.
+Talking regarding the possibility of Biden’s visit to Saudi Arabia, which he had promised in his election campaign, to make the kingdom a “pariah state”, “infuriated his supporters and critics alike,” according to the analysis.

-Writer Aksum says that progressives were genuinely hoping that the Biden administration would refocus on human rights as part of US foreign policy after years of President Donald Trump in office, and see sitting with Mohammed bin Salman as a “betrayal of those hopes.”
+Writer Aksum says that progressives were genuinely hoping that the Biden administration would refocus on human rights as part of US foreign policy following years of President Donald Trump in office, and see sitting with Mohammed bin Salman as a “betrayal of those hopes.”

 Their argument, Aksum says, was also that the United States spends a lot of time and resources on the region, and that Washington’s policy in the region has been successful as it has helped secure the State of Israel, protect sea lanes in and around the resource-rich Arabian Peninsula, and effectively counter most of the major threats it poses.
 Terrorists and the proliferation of weapons of mass destruction.